Raihaen/Study-Notes/Stat learning/Elements-of-Statistical-Learning.md

 - [^6] obv, it's $\leq 1-\frac{1}{c}$ where $c$ is the total number of classes.
 - [^7] We defined this as $\hat \beta$ instead of just saying $\beta$ because we assumed $X^TX$ is non singular (to get a unique estimator).
 - [^8]  Proof further down the book.
 I'm thinking of a geometrical proof using the radical axis (or just the perpendicular bisector of [AB], A and B being the means of the two guassian distributions).
+- [^9] Learning this made me so happy, insights like these are the reason I didn't want to drop ESL for ISL.